Namibia: Media

 Current daily newspapers are the private publications The Namibian (English and other languages), Die Republikein (Afrikaans), Allgemeine Zeitung (German) and Namibian Sun (English) as well as the state-owned New Era (predominantly English).
 Except for the largest newspaper, The Namibian, which is owned by a trust, the other mentioned private newspapers are part of Democratic Media Holdings.
 Other mentionable newspapers are the tabloid Informanté owned by TrustCo, the weekly Windhoek Observer, the weekly Namibia Economist, as well as the regional Namib Times.
 Current affairs magazines include Insight Namibia, Vision2030 Focus magazine and Prime FOCUS.
 The Sister Namibia magazine stands out as the longest running NGO magazine in Namibia, while Namibia Sport is the only national sport magazine.
 Furthermore, the print market is complemented with party publications, student newspapers and PR publications.

 Radio was introduced in 1969, TV in 1981.
 The broadcasting sector today is dominated by the state-run Namibian Broadcasting Corporation (NBC).
 The public broadcaster offers a TV station as well as a "National Radio" in English and nine language services in locally spoken languages.
 The nine private radio stations in the country are mainly English-language channels, except for Radio Omulunga (Oshiwambo) and Kosmos 94.1 (Afrikaans).

 Privately held One Africa TV has competed with NBC since the 2000s.

 Media and journalists in Namibia are represented by the Namibian chapter of the Media Institute of Southern Africa and the Editors' Forum of Namibia.
 An independent media ombudsman was appointed in 2009 to prevent a state-controlled media council.

 Art

 The National Art Gallery of Namibia houses a permanent exhibition of Namibian, African and European Art and shows temporary exhibitions of local artists.
-In 2022 Namibia took part in the Venice Biennale (often referred to as the "Olympics of Arts") for the first time.
-It competed in the 59th Edition with the exhibition "A Bridge to the Desert" featuring the "Lone Stone Men" project by Renn (Namibian artist).
+In 2022 Namibia took part in the Venice Biennale for the first time.
+It competed in the 59th Edition with the exhibition "A Bridge to the Desert" featuring "The Lone Stone Men" project by the anonymous RENN.